Anne Dieu-le-Veut: "Godless Anne"

 Anne Dieu-Le-Veut is known as a pirate, supposedly accompanying her husband Laurens de Graaf on his acts of piracy.
-Usually it was considered bad luck to have a woman on board a ship, but Anne was instead regarded as a good luck charm.
+Usually, it was considered bad luck to have a woman on board a ship, but Anne was instead regarded as a good luck charm.
 The couple were captured by Spain and kept as hostages for three years, despite attempts made by France to release them.

 In 1698, Anne was released and reunited with her spouse.
-Her later life, as well as that of Laurens de Graff, is not well recorded, though their death dates are known.
+Her later life, as well as that of Laurens de Graaf, is not well recorded, though their death dates are known.
 According to some legends, they eventually settled in Louisiana. de Graaf died in 1704 in Santo Domingo, and Dieu-le-Veut followed in 1710.

 Legend and reality

 There were several stories and legends concerning Anne.

 There is one legend depicting Anne becoming a widow.
 As Anne and Laurens attacked a Spanish ship, a cannonball took the life of Laurens.
 Anne took his place as commander of his ship, as she had done before, hurled their crew of pirates on with fury in the fight against the Spaniards.
 However, the pirates were outnumbered, and they were all captured and taken first to Veracruz in Mexico, and then to Cartagena in Colombia, both of which were cities earlier sacked by Laurens, to be judged.
 Anne's fame was so great that when the French Marine Secretary of Pontchartrain heard of this, he wrote to Louis XIV of France and asked him to make the king of Spain intervene.
 Anne was then freed as a special service between kings, and she was never heard of again.

 This story is not confirmed.
 If Laurens and Anne settled in Louisiana after 1698 as have been suggested, it would not have prevented them from continuing their career of piracy.
 If historical, it would have happened in 1704, which was the year of Laurens' death.
 As Tortuga was closed as a pirate base in 1697, Mississippi would have been a better base for such activity, and piracy toward Spain could have been supported by the French crown the Spanish War of Succession in 1700–1714.
 If so, an intervention by an official from Pontchartrain in French Louisiana would not have been illogical.
 As one of the rivaling Spanish kings during that period was a French prince, it would have made it easy to receive a Spanish royal pardon by way of the French monarch.

 Period sources show that de Graaf and Dieu-le-Veut were married, but they do not mention her sailing with de Graaf or accompanying him on his buccaneering raids, which were behind him by the time they were married.